Costa Rica Digital Nomad Visa Guide (2024)

 Aside from that, Costa Rica has:

-Costa Rica’s outward-based economic strategy and the fact that it’s open to foreign investments (as the inversionista visa can attest), paired with the country’s leading environmental policies, make Costa Rica a great place to live in (no matter how temporarily).
+Costa Rica’s outward-based economic strategy and the fact that it’s open to foreign investments (as the inversionista visa holders can attest), paired with the country’s leading environmental policies, make Costa Rica a great place to live in (no matter how temporarily).

 But, does that great living come at a cost?
 Well, it always does.